tianhaoz95/peanut_launcher/docs/APIs/Launchers.md

 ### BaseLauncher

 BaseLauncher is the abstract base class for all launchers which only enforce a launch method.
+If you want to fully customize your launcher, you will derive from this class and ensure that your process is fully up when the launch method returns.

 ### Example